bitvijays/bitvijays.github.io/_sources/LFFLinuxEssentials.txt

 Learning from the field : Linux Essentials
 ============================================

 This post lists essential commands and concepts which would be helpful to a Linux user.
-We would cover tools required for programming, system administration.
+We would cover tools required for programming ( Vi, git ), system administration ( Bash configuration files, Updating Debian Linux System, Adding/Deleting/Modifying Users/Groups, Changing Group/Owner/Permission, Mounting/Unmounting, Linux Directories, Runlevels and Kernel Configurations ).
 Also, provide some useful tips, tricks and TODO which would help you learn and practice.

 Vi : Powerful Editor :
 ************************